midlantica/LovelyBunchOfCoconuts/content/grifts/deficit-spending.md

 ---
-title: 'Deficit Spending'
 grift: 'Deficit Spending'
-decode: 'Kicking the can down the road.
-Increased poverty.'
+decode: 'Kicking the can, increased poverty.'
 ---